vk-workshop/chatgpt4_summarizer_app/README.md

 This project showcases the capabilities of the ChatGPT4 model for text summarization.
 Thank you to all the open-source contributors whose libraries and tools were used in this project.

 <h2>Contact</h2>
-For any questions, feedback, or inquiries, please contact <a href="https://github.com/VolodymyrKolisnichenko" target="_blank"> Volodymyr Kolisnichenko.</span>
+For any questions, feedback, or inquiries, please contact <span> <a href="https://github.com/VolodymyrKolisnichenko" target="_blank"> Volodymyr Kolisnichenko.</span>